Undergraduate Admission & Policies

 Academic probation is valid for one semester only; candidates who fail to raise their GPA to a minimum of 3.0 after completing the probation semester will be dismissed from the program.
 Provisionally admitted candidates who do not earn a "B" or better in their provisional semester will also be dismissed from the program.
 A candidate with a cumulative grade point average below 3.00 is considered academically deficient whether or not they receive written notification of this status.

 Academic Review – Department Or School

 A candidate who is dismissed for academic reasons may appeal the dismissal within 30 calendar days from the date of the dismissal letter.
 Candidates may not register for or attend classes while an appeal is pending.
-The Dean of the School is responsible for deciding the merits of an appeal.
-The appeal must be in writing and addressed to the Dean.
+The Associate Dean of the School, Dr. Brian Evans, is responsible for deciding the merits of an appeal.
+The appeal must be in writing and addressed to the Associate Dean.
 The appeal should indicate in sufficient detail that (1) the candidate’s poor academic performance is due to unusual or non-recurring events, (2) there will be no recurrence of these events, and (3) the candidate has taken or will take appropriate action to ensure that his or her cumulative grade point average will reach the minimum 3.00 in no more than one semester.
-A candidate may submit additional written evidence or include any other information which may be helpful to the Dean in reaching a determination.
-The Dean of the School will consider the letter of appeal, any supporting evidence supplied by the candidate, and the candidate’s past academic record in reaching her decision.
+A candidate may submit additional written evidence or include any other information which may be helpful to the Associate Dean in reaching a determination.
+The Associate Dean of the School will consider the letter of appeal, any supporting evidence supplied by the candidate, and the candidate’s past academic record in reaching his decision.
 If the appeal is accepted by the Dean, the candidate will be placed on probation.
-All decisions made by the Dean are final.
+All decisions made by the Associate Dean are final.

 Undergraduate Grading System